Title

 This order mandates the teaching of optional religious instruction in public elementary and high schools during regular class hours, ensuring that parents can request religious education for their children without incurring additional costs to the government.

-The State encourages and promotes the teaching of religion to children in public elementary and high schools within regular class hours, recognizing its vital role in citizen formation and youth molding, consistent with the Constitution's mandate.
+The Order declares it as policy—consistent with the Constitution—to encourage and promote the teaching of religion to children in public elementary and high schools within regular class hours, recognizing its role in citizen formation while also acknowledging that the Constitution prohibits the free exercise of religion.

 It applies to all public elementary and high schools in the Philippines.

-It refers to religion classes conducted in public schools for students whose parents or guardians opt to request religious instruction in the religion of their choice.
-It is optional only for parents or guardians, not for school heads to accept requests.
+It refers to religion classes in public schools for students whose parents/guardians opted to request religious instruction for their child/ward; the optional character pertains to the parents/guardians’ choice to request or not request such instruction.

 Analyze Cases Smarter, Faster